spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-order-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that you've set up the invoice-related configuration:
-1. Move at least one item in an order to the `invoice generated` state.
+* Move at least one item in an order to the `invoice generated` state.
-2. Make sure that, according to your `DummyInvoice01.xml` and `SalesInvoiceConfig::getOrderInvoiceTemplatePath()` configuration, the correct order invoice template has been assigned to the order (`spy_sales_order_invoice`).
+  Make sure that, according to your `DummyInvoice01.xml` and `SalesInvoiceConfig::getOrderInvoiceTemplatePath()` configuration, the correct order invoice template has been assigned to the order: `spy_sales_order_invoice`.

-Then, place an order with an invoice and make sure that you receive an invoice within the time configured in the scheduler.
+* Place an order with an invoice.
+Make sure that you receive an invoice within the time configured in the scheduler.

 {% endinfo_block %}